Masutayunikon/Masutayunikon/README.md

-### Hi there 👋
+### Hi there 👋 I'm Yunikon

-- 🔭 I am currently in my second year at Epitech
+🔭 I am currently in my second year at Epitech
-- 📫 Contact me

-📧 email ➡️ quentin.robert@epitech.eu \
+📧 email ➡️ quentinmail974@gmail.com

-⛄ discord ➡️ MyNameIsBanana#9537 \
+⛄ discord ➡️ MyNameIsBanana#9537

 📱linkedin ➡️ <a href="https://www.linkedin.com/in/quentinrbt/">Quentin</a>